-- (1) Students who: (a) were enrolled in a course which requires an EOCEP test included in the Preparing for Success indicator (i.e., Biology 1 or US History and the Constitution, or the course activity enrollments required for students taking the corresponding SC ALT assessments) for at least three days in the case of a 45-day course, for at least five days in the case of a 90-day course, or for at least ten days in the case of a 180-day course during the reported school year and (b) were enrolled at the high school on the first day of testing for that exam for the reported school year (i.e., Summer 2023, Fall 2023, or Spring 2024 for 2024 Report Cards).
-If a student with a qualifying enrollment is not actively enrolled in any SC High School on the first day of testing for the course in question, then they shall be included in the indicator for the High School of the Four-Year Graduation Cohort to which they are assigned. - (2) Students who: (a) are in their first year in High School, (b) were enrolled in a course prior to being assigned a 9GR which requires an EOCEP test included in the Preparing for Success indicator for at least the durations described in (1) above, and (c) are enrolled at the High School by the 180th day of the reported school year and are included in the High School's first-year graduation cohort according to the information in Graduation Rate. - (3) Students who: (a) are included in the Graduation Rate indicator for the school (see the INDICATOR: Graduation Rate section) and (b) have never been enrolled Biology 1 for at least the durations described in (1) above. - District: All students who are included in the indicator for any High School in the District, regardless of whether the student transferred between two or more High Schools within the District (including Residential Treatment Facilities and Group Homes) and regardless of whether the student took the assessment(s) in question, are included in the denominator for the calculation of District indicators for comparison metrics or for District report cards. - State: All students who are included in the indicator for any High School in the state, regardless of whether the student transferred between two or more High Schools within the state (including Residential Treatment Facilities and Group Homes) and regardless of whether the student took the assessment(s) in question, are included in the denominator for the calculation of District indicators for comparison metrics or for state report cards. - Students awarded a transfer credit in Biology 1 or for US History and the Constitution from accredited out-of-state schools (or in state from accredited sources other than the public schools as defined in Regulation 43-273) or awarded equivalent credit from home-school experiences pursuant to Chapter 65 of Title 59 of the Code of Laws are excluded from both the numerator and the denominator of this indicator for the EOCEP test associated with the transferred credit. - Students included in this indicator who do not have an appropriate EOCEP score or a score on the corresponding SC ALT assessment are included in the denominator of this indicator when calculating the percent of all students who meet or exceed expectations but cannot be included in the numerator because of missing the test. - Students not tested in Biology 1 for an authorized and properly documented purpose described in the most recently released Students Not Tested Guidelines (found on the SCDE website under Student Information System Documents or the School District Memoranda Archive) are excluded from both the numerator and denominator of this indicator unless they are also included in the indicator because they were enrolled in a course which requires the US History and the Constitution EOCEP during the reported school year.
+- (1) Students who: (a) were enrolled in a course which requires an EOCEP test included in the Preparing for Success indicator (i.e., Biology 1 or US History and the Constitution, or the course activity enrollments required for students taking the corresponding SC ALT assessments) for at least three days in the case of a 45-day course, for at least five days in the case of a 90-day course, or for at least ten days in the case of a 180-day course during the reported school year and (b) were enrolled at the high school on the first day of testing for that exam for the reported school year (i.e., Summer 2024, Fall 2024, or Spring 2025 for 2025 Report Cards).
+If a student with a qualifying enrollment is not actively enrolled in any SC High School on the first day of testing for the course in question, then they shall be included in the indicator for the High School of the Four-Year Graduation Cohort to which they are assigned on the 180th day (i.e., 9GR22, 9GR23, 9GR24, or 9GR25 for 2025 Report Cards). - (2) Students who: (a) are in their first year in High School, (b) were enrolled in a course prior to being assigned a 9GR which requires an EOCEP test included in the Preparing for Success indicator for at least the durations described in (1) above, and (c) are enrolled at the High School before the 180th day of the reported school year and remain in the High School's first-year graduation cohort on the 180th day (i.e., 9GR25 for 2025 Report Cards). - (3) Students who: (a) are included in the Graduation Rate indicator for the High School (see the INDICATOR: Graduation Rate section; i.e., 9GR22 for 2025 Report Cards) and (b) have never been enrolled Biology 1 for at least the durations described in (1) above. - District: All students who are included in the indicator for any High School in the District, regardless of whether the student transferred between two or more High Schools within the District (including Residential Treatment Facilities and Group Homes) and regardless of whether the student took the assessment(s) in question, are included in the denominator for the calculation of District indicators for comparison metrics or for District report cards. - State: All students who are included in the indicator for any High School in the state, regardless of whether the student transferred between two or more High Schools within the state (including Residential Treatment Facilities and Group Homes) and regardless of whether the student took the assessment(s) in question, are included in the denominator for the calculation of District indicators for comparison metrics or for state report cards. - Students awarded a transfer credit in Biology 1 or for US History and the Constitution from accredited out-of-state schools (or in state from accredited sources other than the public schools as defined in Regulation 43-273) or awarded equivalent credit from home-school experiences pursuant to Chapter 65 of Title 59 of the Code of Laws are excluded from both the numerator and the denominator of this indicator for the EOCEP test associated with the transferred credit.